He Couldn’t Find An Honest Politician In Mexico’s Election. So He Made One Up.

 After journalists discovered that President Enrique Peña Nieto’s soap-star wife, Angélica Rivera, had purchased a lavish, modern mansion from a major government contractor in 2014, she released a video berating Mexicans for demanding an explanation.
 (Peña Nieto later apologized for the mansion — but not his wife’s scolding).

-Last year, four former governors from the ruling Revolutionary Institutional Party, or PRI, were arrested on corruption charges.
-One of them, Javier Duarte, the former governor of Veracruz State, smirked into the camera after being captured in Guatemala in June, accused by Mexican authorities of diverting millions of dollars earmarked for social programs to phantom companies.
+Last year, four former governors from the ruling Institutional Revolutionary Party, or PRI, were arrested on corruption charges.
+One of them, Javier Duarte, the former governor of Veracruz state, smirked into the camera after being captured in Guatemala in June, accused by Mexican authorities of diverting millions of dollars earmarked for social programs to phantom companies.
 “My Uber is here!”
 Duarte exclaimed as he was loaded into a police van.

-And Hilario Ramírez, former mayor of San Blas, a small coastal town in Nayarit State, boasted from the stage that he stole from his office, but “only a little bit because it’s so poor,” during a political rally three and a half years ago.
+And Hilario Ramírez, former mayor of San Blas, a small coastal town in Nayarit state, boasted from the stage that he stole from his office, but “only a little bit because it’s so poor,” during a political rally three and a half years ago.
 “I only shaved a little bit off,” he repeated into the microphone.

 Fed up with corruption, a grassroots movement demanding transparency emerged in 2014.
 Under growing pressure, Peña Nieto signed into law a national anti-corruption system in 2015.
 But nearly three years later, the ruling class has yet to change its opaque ways.
 In December, Congress passed a law that renders information on military operations classified, dealing another blow to accountability.